subho406/agalite/README.md

 ## Installation
-Follow pip install -U "jax[cuda12]" for installing Jax and Jaxlib.
+Follow https://jax.readthedocs.io/en/latest/installation.html for installing Jax and Jaxlib.
 Then run the following command to install the dependencies:
 ```
 # Python version 3 is required
 $ pip install -r requirements.txt